 - 1. Satisfactorily complete the program of courses prescribed for his/her major - Earn credits in prescribed mathematics, communications, and thinking/reasoning courses or pass proficiency examinations in these subjects - 3.
-Earn a total of nine (9) credits of general education electives by selecting one or more courses with a total of at least three (3) credits from each of the three areas: Arts/

-Humanities/Literature (DA, DH, DL); Natural Sciences (DB, DP, DY); and Social Sciences (DS).
-For some programs the course(s) may be prescribed tives: The following courses may satisfy the A.S. degree general education electives.
+Earn a total of nine (9) credits of general education electives by selecting one or more courses with a total of at least three (3) credits from each of the three areas: Arts/Humanities/Literature (DA, DH, DL); Natural Sciences (DB, DP, DY); and Social Sciences (DS).
+For some programs the course(s) may be prescribed - 4.
+Earn a cumulative GPA of at least 2.0 in Hawai'i CC courses - 5.
+Earn at least a 2.0 GPA in major courses - 6.
+Earn 12 semester hours at Hawai'i CC tives: The following courses may satisfy the A.S. degree general education electives.
+Courses approved for Diversifications requirements may change.
+Check the current catalog or STAR for current options of eligible courses.
 Check with a program advisor for program requirements.